Germany Travel Guide

 As you make your way through the country—from its biggest cities to its smallest countryside towns—you’ll quickly realize just how much there is to see in this vast Central European country.

 Need some ideas?
-Here are some Germany trip planning resources to start out with:
+Here are some featured Germany trip planning resources to help you plan your adventure:

 Berlin

-It’s no secret around here: I simply love Berlin.
-Sure, Germany’s capital is hardly the prettiest city in Europe (I mean it is Europe we’re talking about here!—the competition is kinda stiff), but there’s hardly a more intriguing place on the planet.
+It’s no secret around here: I love Berlin.
+Sure, Germany’s capital is hardly the prettiest city in Europe.
+(I mean, it is Europe we’re talking about here!
+The competition is kinda stiff.)
+But, in my opinion, there’s hardly a more intriguing place on the planet than Berlin

-Perhaps it’s because of growing up in the Cold War era that Berlin always has such an impact on me whenever I visit.
-Whether it’s seeing the famous mural “The Kiss” at the East Side Gallery, watching a Trabi tour chug by or walking past the few remaining graffitied slices of the Berlin Wall strewn about the city, Berlin never ceases to take me back to those few impactful childhood moments of witnessing the fall of an era and the dawn of a new one.
+Perhaps it’s because I grew up in the Cold War era that Berlin always has such a profound impact on me whenever I visit.
+Whether it’s seeing the famous mural “The Kiss” at the East Side Gallery, watching a Trabi tour chug by or walking past the few remaining graffitied slices of the Berlin Wall strewn about the city, Berlin always take me back to those few impactful childhood moments of witnessing the fall of an era and the dawn of a new one.

 East Side Gallery in Berlin, Germany

-Even beyond it’s reputation as the arguably most important city of the twentieth century, Berlin is simply one of Europe’s hippest cities.
-It’s ripe with eye-popping street art, cool cafés, restaurants & bars, and more than its fair share of quirky venues for relaxation & entertainment.
+Even beyond its reputation as the (arguably) most important city of the twentieth century, Berlin is one of the hippest cities I’ve seen in Europe.
+It’s ripe with eye-popping street art, cool cafés, trendy restaurants & bars, and more than its fair share of quirky venues for relaxation and entertainment.

-Simply put: Berlin isn’t a city you’ll want to take lightly or gloss over.
-Spend at least few days here to let its alternative charms slowly unfold, and I can guarantee you’ll want to be back for more.
+Simply put, Berlin isn’t a city you should take lightly or gloss over.
+Spend at least a few days here on your trip to let the city’s alternative charms slowly unfold.
+I can guarantee you’ll want to be back for more.

 Ready to start planning a trip to Berlin?
-Here are some resources:
+Here are some featured resources to help you out:

 Cologne

-Although it doesn’t crack European itineraries as often as other German cities, Cologne, backed up by over 2,000 years of history, isn’t exactly a place where you’ll ever run out of ideas for exploring.
+No, it doesn’t crack cross-Europe itineraries as often as other German cities.
+But Cologne, backed up by over 2,000 years of history, isn’t a place where you’ll ever run out of ideas for exploring.

 Cologne Skyline

-The experience of letting the immensity of Cologne Cathedral overtake you as you emerge from the Hauptbahnhof is reason enough for a visit.
-Nearly anywhere you walk in this city, the church’s 157-metre-high spires seem to poke their way into view.
+The experience of letting the immensity of Cologne Cathedral overtake you as you emerge from the Hauptbahnhof is reason enough to visit.
+Nearly anywhere you walk in the city, the church’s 157-metre-high spires seem to poke their way into view.
 It’s simply spectacular.

 Ready to start planning a trip to Cologne?
 Here are some helpful resources: